antoineco/aco-tomcat/README.md

 Admin user password.
 Defaults to `password`.

 **Server configuration**

-Parameters for the most common elements are provided, and virtually any missing parameters can be included using the "_params" parameters in each block.

 #####`server_control_port`
 Server control port.
 Defaults to `8005` (global) / `8006` (instance).
 The Server can be further configured via a series of parameters (will use Tomcat's defaults if not specified):